remarshal-project/remarshal/README.md

 ## Installation

 You will need Python 3.8 or later.
-Earlier versions of Python 3 are not supported.
+Earlier versions of Python 3 do not work.

 The recommended way to run Remarshal is to install the latest release [from PyPI](https://pypi.org/project/remarshal/) with [pipx](https://github.com/pypa/pipx).